mathildegrimal/image-generator/README.md

 Node.js back is writen in Javascript, uses [Express], not to mention [Cors](https://expressjs.com/en/resources/middleware/cors.html) to enable incoming requests from the client.

-We use [node-canvas](https://github.com/Automattic/node-canvas), a [Cairo](https://cairographics.org)-backed Canvas implementation for Node.js.
+We use our package [mds-generate-canvas](https://www.npmjs.com/package/mds-generate-canvas), based on [node-canvas](https://github.com/Automattic/node-canvas), and [Cairo](https://cairographics.org)-backed Canvas implementation for Node.js.

 ## Install dependencies :